4.2 Build your Sensor

 Setting up the LCD Screen and Button

 a.
-Connect “VCC” on the LCD to “3V3” on the microcontroller.
+Connect “VCC” on the LCD to the “(+)” rail on the breadboard.

 b.
 Connect “GND” on the LCD to “GND” on the microcontroller